Trendyol/SessionStore/README.md

 ### Session Lifecycle and Data Cleanup

-SessionStore maintains a session counter that increments only on genuine fresh app launches—when the app starts without any saved state from a previous process.
+Session Store maintains a session counter that increments only on genuine fresh app launches—when the app starts without any saved state from a previous process.
 During configuration changes like screen rotations, or when the system kills your process but later restores it with saved state, the session counter remains unchanged and your data persists.

-When a new session begins, SessionStore automatically deletes all data from previous sessions in a background thread, ensuring you start with a clean slate.
+When a new session begins, Session Store automatically deletes all data from previous sessions in a background thread, ensuring you start with a clean slate.
 This means you never have to worry about manually cleaning up old data or checking whether data is stale.
 Each session is completely isolated from previous sessions, and you can rely on this behavior to implement features like temporary caches, wizard flows, or multi-step forms that should reset on fresh launches.

 ## API Reference

-The SessionStore API is designed around simple, coroutine-based interfaces that handle threading and lifecycle management automatically.
+The Session Store API is designed around simple, coroutine-based interfaces that handle threading and lifecycle management automatically.

 ### SessionStore Interface